-“My ongoing question has always been this: why should I apply sunscreen every morning when it only lasts for 2 hours?
+“Why should I apply sunscreen every morning when it only lasts for 2 hours?
 How does this work practically?
 You can’t put sunscreen over foundation, nor would it be practical to redo your makeup just to reapply sunscreen.
-So why should I use it?” – Nicole W. via email.
+What should I do?” – Nicole W. via email.

 Our readers, sending us excellent questions since 2010.